ZW-xjtlu/exomePeak2/README.md

 log2(Q<sub>i, j</sub>)=β<sub>i, 0</sub> + β<sub>i, 1</sub>I(ρ(j)=IP)+t<sub>i, j</sub>

-Where Q<sub>i, j</sub> is the expected value of reads abundence of modification i under sample j. β<sub>i, 0</sub> is the intercept coefficient, β<sub>i, 1</sub> is the coefficient for IP/input log2 fold change, I(ρ(j)=IP) is the regression covariate that is the indicator variable for the sample j being IP sample. t<sub>i, j</sub> is the regression offset that account for the sequencing depth variation and the GC content biases.
+Where Q<sub>i, j</sub> is the expected value of reads abundence of the modification peak i under sample j. β<sub>i, 0</sub> is the intercept coefficient, β<sub>i, 1</sub> is the coefficient for IP/input log2 fold change, I(ρ(j)=IP) is the regression covariate that is the indicator variable for the sample j being IP sample. t<sub>i, j</sub> is the regression offset that account for the sequencing depth variation and the GC content biases.

 Explaination over the columns of the exported table: